craftcms/docs/docs/4.x/directory-structure.md

 ### `package.json`

-Projects that use Node will typically contain `package.json` and `package-lock.json` files, as well as a `node_modules/` directory.
+Projects that use Node.js will typically contain `package.json` and `package-lock.json` files, as well as a `node_modules/` directory.
 Craft does not interact with these files, but they often contain information about how the front-end of your site works.

-Oftentimes, a Node “build step” will output files that are then loaded by a user’s browser—those should be written to the web root so they can be directly requested via HTTP.
+Oftentimes, a Node.js “build step” will output files that are then loaded by a user’s browser—those should be written to the web root so they can be directly requested via HTTP.

 ### `craft.bat`